File Bloat

 Results

-SQL was discussed; Jet earned another budget cycle with numbers attached.
+SQL Server was evaluated and ruled out.
+Jet earned another 3-year budget cycle with measured evidence.

 Related pages